rhel-labs/instruqt/podman-pods/01-step1/assignment.md

 - type: text
   contents: |
     # Goal:
-    After completing this scenario users will be able to create podman pods, create containers within those pods, and forward ports to the services those containers run.
+    After completing this scenario users will be able to create Podman pods, create containers within those pods, and forward ports to the services those containers run.

     # Concepts included in this scenario:
-    * Verify whether podman is installed on the system
+    * Verify whether Podman is installed on the system
-    * Create a pod in podman
+    * Create a pod in Podman
-    * Run a container inside of a pod in podman
+    * Run a container inside of a pod in Podman
     * Forward ports to containers within pods.

     # Example Use case:
-    An administrator wants to run a service on a podman container host, that has dependent services.
+    An administrator wants to run a service on a Podman container host that has dependent services.
 tabs:
 - title: Terminal
   type: terminal